biostar-dev/g-sdk/docs/_apis/card.md

 : The CSN(Card Serial Number) is an ID written into a card by manufacturer.
 You cannot change it.

 CARD_TYPE_SECURE
 : With a smartcard, you can write data into it.
 CARD_TYPE_SECURE cards store user credential information which is used for authentication process.
-Since access group information is not stored in the cards, the device still needsto store user information.
+Since access group information is not stored in the cards, the device still needs to store user information.

 CARD_TYPE_ACCESS
 : CARD_TYPE_ACCESS cards stores access group information of users in addition to their credentials.
 Since all the information for authentication is on a card, the device does not need to store any user information.